 The starting interlock string (120VAC) connection from the front heat exchanger on the ignition control is wired from terminal 6 (J5 Boiler Start) to HeatNet control J16.2.
-This connection ensures that the rear heat exchanger can't start unless the Manager starts.
+This connection ensures that the middle and rear heat exchangers can't start unless the Manager starts.

 The J5 Option connection on the Manager is wired to the Main Valve signal on the rear exchanger.
+If a third heat exchanger is present, the third (rear) heat exchanger's Main Valve is wired to the middle control's J5 Option input (daisy chain).
 This connection is to ensure that the Manager knows that the other Heat exchangers have their main valves open.
 This method performs as a redundant check of the minibus state.

-The Scanner Air Press input on J11B of the Manager is wired to the Alarm contacts of J13B of the Subordinate.
-This is to let the Manager know of a fault on the subordinate, and also provides a redundant check of an alarm condition of the minibus state.
+The Scanner Air Press input on J11B of the Manager is wired to the Alarm contacts of J13B of the middle/rear (or first subordinate boiler).
+If 3 heat exchangers are present, the last subordinate or rear heat exchanger's Alarm contacts are wired to the Middle heat exchanger's Scanner Air Press input (daisy chain).
+This is to let the Manager know of a fault on the subordinates and also provides a redundant check of an alarm condition of the minibus state.